 If you are so lucky and did get to the 16th century in your family tree, then you will need to hire the professional researcher or genealogist to get the records from the Russian State Archive of Ancient Acts, because the books in these archives are written in true ancient Russian.
 There are not many people, who know how to correctly read these books.

-During the 17th century, the unit of taxation was farm/homestead (хозяйство) and surveys of the population were called “homestead censuses” (подворные переписи).
+the unit of taxation was farm/homestead (хозяйство) and surveys of the population were called “homestead censuses” (подворные переписи).
 In contrast to previous “descriptions”, censuses of 17th century attempted to record the real population.
-Census takers recorded all men, who were supposed to pay taxes, including children (only age was noted for these).
+Census takers recorded all tax-payable men.
+Children included.
+But only age noted for these.
 The censuses had now a double meaning – they were a legal basis for the further enslavement of peasants and for charging taxes.

 Thus in 1718, to fix the problem, Peter the Great issued a decree that ordered to collect lists of all people subject to charges.
 These lists (“skazki”) were collected and then for the next three years have been subject to a check – a “revision” (“reviziya” in Russian).
 Since then surveys of the population in Russia were called ”revizskie skazki” (ревизские сказки).